edgedb/rfcs/text/1008-tls-and-alpn.rst

         --port=10733 \
         --tls-certfile=path/to/cert.pem \
         --tls-keyfile=path/to/key.pem

+Particularly for Docker installation, there is no ``metadata.json``.
+Instead, the metadata is stored in the Docker container spec and the volume labels.
+As the user-specified files must be mounted into the Docker container to be used by the server, the CLI could attach the password and the path to those files in the Docker as a label on the corresponding volume.

 This RFC does not involve setting up a proper CA-based trust chain for production usage.
 The knowledge will be well-documented, and products